 I had to answer this very question every time I was asked where my next holiday was (which, when you work in travel, is a LOT).
 There are definitely a few rules here; don’t walk around late at night on your own with your SLR on your shoulder and your iPhone headphones in (but in what city is it okay to do that anyway?).
 Just be safe and cautious and you will experience one of the most fantastic places on earth.

 Colombia’s got everything, and I mean everything.
 It’s a diverse mix of stunning beaches, breath taking views, the lushest, greenest mountains I’ve ever seen (outside of The Shire) vast amounts of wildlife and jaw dropping sunsets.
 Need I go on?
 Oh ok then…

-Today’s blog comes from Jeni Conetta, a Travel Expert from our Canterbury store.
+Today’s blog comes from Rob Edmunds, a Travel Expert in our London, Victoria store

 Today’s blog comes from Fiona Bryce, a Travel Expert in our Edinburgh George street store

 It was my 30th birthday recently (terrifying) and I thought I deserved a treat for reaching such a landmark.
 That treat happened to be heading to Madagascar.
 I’ve been with STA Travel for 7 years and every year I made a file with flights to Antananarivo to (not so subtly) try and convince my other half that this year was the year we should visit.
 With the birthday as an excuse my somewhat exotic holiday demands were finally met with little resistance and my dream destination was on the table…

 As part of our series on Gap Years, sabbaticals, big trips and everything in between, today’s blog comes from Sarah Richard who spent a summer in a camp in Pennsylvania.